verb (bets, betting; past and past participle bet or betted)

 - For once-a-year punters who do not want to go to a betting shop, placing a bet on the world's most famous steeplechase can be done from the comfort of an armchair these days.

-- 1.1A sum of money staked on the outcome of a future event: the bookies are taking bets on his possible successorMore example sentences
+- 1.1A sum of money staked: the bookies are taking bets on his possible successorMore example sentences

 - The stake was a bet of £1 that he would beat his opponent.

 - The stakes of the bet are low - for us - but for them, they're very high.